cruchet/teensy_FrequencySmearing/README.md

 ## Hardware used
 Platform used is a [TEENSY 3.6 board](https://www.pjrc.com/store/teensy36.html), that uses an ARM Cortex-M4F is a 32 bit processor, clocked at 180MHz.
 It is combined to the [TEENSY audio shield](https://www.pjrc.com/store/teensy3\_audio.html) is used to provide audio interface in a high 16 bits quality.
-It is therefore based on the [PJRC Audio Library](https://www.pjrc.com/teensy/td_libs_Audio.html) and a modified version of the [CmSIS DSP library](https://www.keil.com/pack/doc/CMSIS/DSP/html/index.html).
+It is therefore based on the [PJRC Audio Library](https://www.pjrc.com/teensy/td_libs_Audio.html) and a modified version of the [CMSIS DSP library](https://www.keil.com/pack/doc/CMSIS/DSP/html/index.html).

 ## MATLAB code
 ### Smearing algorithm